ppissias/JTransient/ALGORITHM.md

 )
 ```

-The overrides are then restored.
-The resulting `masterStars` drive the veto mask.
+The resulting `masterStars` are the stationary reference objects used for veto masking.
+After extraction, the temporary config changes are restored.

-### 8. Optional Slow-Mover Stack
+## 8. Optional Slow-Mover Analysis

-If `enableSlowMoverDetection` is `true`, the engine creates a second reference stack with `MasterMapGenerator.createSlowMoverMasterStack(...)`.
+If `enableSlowMoverDetection` is true, the engine generates a second reference stack with `MasterMapGenerator.createSlowMoverMasterStack(...)`.

-This is not a plain percentile stack.
-For each pixel:
+This stack is built by:

-1. sort the values across frames
+1. sorting the per-pixel values across frames
-2. compute a middle-band size from `slowMoverStackMiddleFraction`
+2. computing a band size from `slowMoverStackMiddleFraction`
-3. take the upper end of that middle band
+3. selecting the upper end of that middle band

-This retains objects that occupy a pixel in several frames while still suppressing many one-frame flashes.
+This favors objects that persist in roughly the same area across several frames while suppressing many one-frame flashes.

 The engine then:

-1. extracts objects from the slow-mover stack using `masterSlowMoverSigmaMultiplier`, `masterSlowMoverMinPixels`, and a temporary `growSigmaMultiplier = masterSlowMoverGrowSigmaMultiplier`
+1. extracts raw candidates from the slow-mover stack using:
+   - `masterSlowMoverSigmaMultiplier`
+   - `masterSlowMoverMinPixels`
+   - temporary `growSigmaMultiplier = masterSlowMoverGrowSigmaMultiplier`
-2. extracts a comparison set from the median master stack using the same slow-mover thresholds
+2. extracts comparison objects from the median master stack with the same slow-mover thresholds
 3. builds a boolean mask from the median-stack comparison objects
 4. computes a dynamic elongation threshold:
    - `medianElongation + MAD * slowMoverBaselineMadMultiplier`
-   - fallback threshold `3.0` if there are too few candidates
+   - fallback `3.0` if too few objects are available
-5. keeps only objects that:
+5. rejects candidates that:
-   - exceed the dynamic elongation threshold
+   - fail the elongation threshold
-   - are not flagged by `SourceExtractor.isIrregularStreakShape(...)`
+   - fail `SourceExtractor.isIrregularStreakShape(...)`
-   - are not flagged by `SourceExtractor.isBinaryStarAnomaly(...)`
+   - fail `SourceExtractor.isBinaryStarAnomaly(...)`
-   - do not overlap the median-stack mask by more than `85%`
+   - overlap the median-stack mask by more than `85%`

-The survivors become `PipelineResult.slowMoverCandidates`.
+The survivors are exported as `PipelineResult.slowMoverCandidates`, along with slow-mover telemetry.

-### 9. Streak Separation And Fast Streak Linking
+## 9. Streak Linking And Stationary-Star Veto Filtering

-`TrackLinker.filterTransients(...)` begins by splitting every frame into:
+`TrackLinker.findMovingObjects(...)` starts by delegating to `TrackLinker.filterTransients(...)`.

+That function performs three important tasks before point-track linking begins.

+### 9.1 Streak separation

+All detections are split into:

-- `validMovingStreaks`
+- streak-like objects
-- point-like detections
+- point-like objects

+### 9.2 Fast streak linking

-Streaks bypass the master-star veto and are linked first.
+Streaks bypass the stationary-star veto and are linked first.

 For each unmatched streak:

 1. start a new streak track
-2. search all later streaks for the closest valid continuation
+2. search later streaks for the closest valid continuation
-3. require orientation agreement between the streak angles
+3. require the streak angles to agree
-4. establish a forward direction from the first successful jump
+4. establish a forward direction from the first valid jump
-5. require all later jumps to stay within `angleToleranceDegrees`
+5. require later jumps to stay directionally consistent

-A single-frame streak is only exported if its `peakSigma` is at least `singleStreakMinPeakSigma`.

-### 10. Stationary-Star Veto Mask
+Single-frame streaks are only kept if `peakSigma >= singleStreakMinPeakSigma`.

+### 9.3 Stationary-star veto mask

-Still inside `filterTransients(...)`, the tracker builds a boolean veto mask from `masterStars`.
+Point detections are filtered against a boolean mask built from `masterStars`.

-For every pixel in every master-star footprint:
+For every master-star footprint pixel, the tracker paints a disk with radius:

-1. draw a circle into the mask
-2. use a dilation radius of `round(maxStarJitter / 2.0)`, with a minimum of `1`
+`round(maxStarJitter / 2.0)`, minimum `1`

-Then each point-source candidate is tested against that mask.
+Then each point-like object is checked:

-For a candidate object:

-1. count how many footprint pixels fall on the mask
+1. count how many footprint pixels touch the mask
 2. compute `overlapFraction = overlapCount / rawPixels.size()`
-3. purge it if `overlapFraction > maxMaskOverlapFraction`
+3. purge the object if `overlapFraction > maxMaskOverlapFraction`

-Point transients that survive this step are the inputs to the point-track linker.
-The export path merges them with the streaks so `PipelineResult.allTransients` contains both.
+The surviving point detections are the inputs to point-track linking.
+The exported `allTransients` list merges those surviving points with preserved streak detections.

-### 11. Time-Based Linking
+## 10. Time-Based Point Linking

-If timestamps are present, `TrackLinker.findMovingObjects(...)` tries time-aware linking before the geometric fallback.
+If timestamps are available, the tracker attempts time-aware linking before the geometric fallback.

-The algorithm:

-1. proposes baseline pairs `p1 -> p2` across later frames
+For each proposed baseline pair `p1 -> p2`:

+1. require forward time flow
-2. requires distance greater than `maxStarJitter`
+2. require jump distance `> maxStarJitter`
-3. applies the morphology filter `isProfileConsistent(...)`
+3. require morphology consistency from `isProfileConsistent(...)`
-4. optionally applies `strictExposureKinematics`
+4. optionally require `strictExposureKinematics`
-5. computes velocity `distance / deltaTime`
+5. compute velocity `distance / deltaTime`

-6. searches later frames for the best continuation using:
+For later points, the tracker looks for the best continuation that satisfies:

+- velocity difference within:
+  - `currentVelocity * timeBasedVelocityTolerance`
-   - velocity difference within `currentVelocity * timeBasedVelocityTolerance + maxStarJitter / dt`
+  - plus a slack term of `maxStarJitter / dt`
 - line error within `predictionTolerance`
-   - forward direction consistency
+- directional consistency
 - morphology consistency

-When `strictExposureKinematics` is enabled, the maximum allowed jump is derived from the source footprint and exposure time:
+When `strictExposureKinematics` is enabled, the allowed jump is bounded from exposure time and footprint size:

 `maxAllowedJump = (((sqrt(pixelArea) + maxStarJitter) / exposureDuration) * dt * 1.5) + maxStarJitter`

-Accepted candidates are ranked by length, coverage, span, line straightness, angle stability, and speed stability.
-The tracker then keeps only non-conflicting candidates, preferring longer and better-scored tracks.
+Candidate time-based tracks are ranked by:

+- length
+- frame coverage
+- span
+- total distance
+- line straightness
+- angle stability
+- speed stability

+The tracker then accepts the highest-ranked non-conflicting candidates first.

-### 12. Geometric Fallback Linking
+## 11. Geometric Fallback Point Linking

-After the time-based pass, unused point transients go through a frame-agnostic geometric linker.
+Unused point detections go through a time-agnostic geometric linker.

-The required track length is:
+The minimum track length is:

 `minPointsRequired = max(3, ceil(numFrames / trackMinFrameRatio))`

 and then capped by `absoluteMaxPointsRequired`.

-For each candidate baseline `p1 -> p2`:
+For a candidate baseline `p1 -> p2`:

 1. reject if the jump is below `maxStarJitter`
 2. reject if the jump is above `maxJumpPixels`
-3. reject if `isProfileConsistent(...)` fails
+3. reject if morphology consistency fails
-4. optionally reject via `strictExposureKinematics`
+4. optionally reject if `strictExposureKinematics` fails

-5. extend the track by searching later frames for points that satisfy:
+When searching later frames, candidate points must satisfy:

 - jump within `maxJumpPixels`
 - line error within `predictionTolerance`
-   - forward direction consistency
+- directional consistency
 - morphology consistency

-After extension the track is pruned:

-- any step `<= maxStarJitter` is removed as a likely stationary-star hijack
+The tracker keeps the best line-consistent continuation in each later frame.

+## 12. Anti-Hijack Pruning And Rhythm Validation

+Before a geometric track is accepted, the tracker runs two cleanup checks.

+### 12.1 Anti-hijack pruning

+If a step in the candidate track is `<= maxStarJitter`, that point is removed.
+This prevents the trajectory from stalling on a background star that happened to lie on the projected line.

-The pruned track must still meet `minPointsRequired`.
+After pruning, the track must still satisfy `minPointsRequired`.

-### 13. Rhythm Validation
+### 12.2 Rhythm validation

-Before a geometric track is accepted, `hasSteadyRhythm(...)` checks whether the jump distances are consistent enough to represent a real mover.
+`hasSteadyRhythm(...)` then checks whether the step sizes are consistent enough to represent a real mover.

+It:

-1. compute all inter-point jump distances
+1. computes all inter-point jump distances
-2. take the median jump
+2. takes the median jump
-3. reject immediately if the median jump is below `rhythmStationaryThreshold`
+3. rejects the track immediately if the median jump is below `rhythmStationaryThreshold`
-4. for each jump, compare it against an integer multiple of the median jump
+4. compares each jump against an integer multiple of the median jump
-5. count it as consistent if the error is within `rhythmAllowedVariance * multiplier`
+5. counts a jump as consistent if the error is within `rhythmAllowedVariance * multiplier`
-6. accept the track only if the ratio of consistent jumps is at least `rhythmMinConsistencyRatio`
+6. requires the fraction of consistent jumps to be at least `rhythmMinConsistencyRatio`

-This allows skipped frames while still enforcing roughly steady motion.
+This allows skipped frames while still rejecting erratic or mostly stationary tracks.

-### 14. Anomaly Rescue
+## 13. Anomaly Rescue

-If `enableAnomalyRescue` is enabled, the tracker scans the surviving point transients that were not consumed by any track.
+If `enableAnomalyRescue` is enabled, the tracker scans surviving point detections that were not consumed by any track.

-A single detection is rescued as `isAnomaly = true` when:
+A single detection is rescued as an anomaly when:

 - `pixelArea >= anomalyMinPixels`
 - `peakSigma >= anomalyMinPeakSigma`

-This catches bright one-frame flashes that are too short-lived to form a multi-frame track.

-### 15. Final Export Products

-`runPipeline(...)` returns a `PipelineResult` containing:
+The resulting one-point track is exported with `isAnomaly = true`.

+## 14. Output Assembly

+At the end of the run, the engine assembles:

 - confirmed tracks
+- pipeline telemetry
-- pipeline telemetry and tracker telemetry
+- tracker telemetry
 - median master stack
 - master-star detections
 - slow-mover stack and candidates
 - merged per-frame transients
-- boolean master mask
-- drift diagnostics
-- a maximum-value stack

-The full engine always generates `masterMaximumStackData` at the end, even though the current code does not yet populate the reserved max-stack streak lists.

-## Auto-Tuner

-`JTransientAutoTuner` is a crop-based parameter search that returns an `AutoTunerResult`.

-### 1. Sampling Strategy

-The tuner does not sweep the full dataset.
-It first evaluates all frames with `FrameQualityAnalyzer`.

-Frame quality is scored as:

-`qualityScore = backgroundNoise * medianFWHM`

-It then selects:

-- up to three best frames
-- plus additional median-quality frames

-The goal is to avoid tuning only on perfect frames.

-### 2. Crop Selection

-The tuner works on interior crops instead of full frames.

-Current defaults:

-- border margin: `200` px
-- preferred crop sizes: `1024`, then `768`
-- minimum crop size: `384`
-- crop locations: upper-left interior, center, lower-right interior

-Each sampled frame is cropped once per region and reused throughout the sweep.

-### 3. Initial Jitter Estimate

-Before the main sweep, the tuner performs a rough reciprocal nearest-neighbor match on extracted stars from adjacent cropped frames.

-This produces a provisional `maxStarJitter` used only during the sweep, so Phase 1 is not overly dependent on the caller's initial guess.

-### 4. Phase 1 Sweep

-The tuner sweeps combinations of:

-- `detectionSigmaMultiplier`
-- `growSigmaMultiplier` via `sigma - growDelta`
-- `minDetectionPixels`
-- `maxMaskOverlapFraction`

-For each crop and each tested combination it:

-1. builds a crop median master stack
-2. extracts crop master stars with the master-stack parameters
-3. builds a veto mask using the provisional jitter
-4. extracts every cropped frame with the tested parameters
-5. classifies non-streak detections as stable or transient by mask overlap

-Combinations are rejected early when, for example:

-- no master stars are found in a crop
-- mask coverage becomes too large
-- too few stable stars are found
-- transient leakage exceeds the selected profile's limit
-- total extracted object counts become obviously unreasonable

-Surviving combinations are scored using:

-- stable-star yield
-- transient overflow penalty
-- transient "sweet spot" preference
-- per-crop/frame stability
-- veto-mask area penalty
-- parameter harshness penalty
-- a low-sigma / too-small-minPixels guard

-The scoring behavior comes from `AutoTuneProfile`:

-- `CONSERVATIVE`
-- `BALANCED`
-- `AGGRESSIVE`

-### 5. Phase 2 Optical Calibration

-Once the best sweep result is chosen, the tuner measures the stable stars it found across all crops.

-It updates:

-- `maxStarJitter` from the 90th percentile of matched star displacements, scaled by a safety factor
-- `maxElongationForFwhm` from median elongation plus a buffer
-- `streakMinElongation` from median elongation plus a larger buffer

-The tuned config also retains the winning:

-- detection sigma
-- grow sigma
-- minimum pixels
-- mask overlap fraction

-### 6. Tuner Output

-On success:

-- `AutoTunerResult.success = true`
-- `optimizedConfig` is the tuned clone
-- `telemetryReport` contains a full textual summary

-On failure:

-- `success = false`
-- `optimizedConfig` falls back to the provided base config

-The tuner does not use extra scoring fields inside `DetectionConfig`.
-Its sweep bounds and scoring policy live in `JTransientAutoTuner` itself.
+- master veto mask
+- drift vectors

+It also generates `masterMaximumStackData` with `MasterMapGenerator.createMaximumMasterStack(...)`.
+This maximum stack is exported even though the current implementation does not yet populate the reserved max-stack streak lists.

+## Resulting Behavior

+The full algorithm is intentionally layered:

+1. detect as many plausible objects as possible
+2. remove bad frames
+3. learn the stationary sky from the median master stack
+4. veto stationary objects
+5. try the strictest track linker first
+6. fall back to looser geometry when timestamps are missing or insufficient
+7. rescue only very strong one-frame events at the end

+That layering is what lets `runPipeline(...)` handle slow point-like movers, fast streaks, and one-frame flashes within the same overall engine.